 Still another person has suffered an accident, maybe even endured physically disabling injuries.
 This person quickly becomes frustrated, discouraged, and feels isolated from activities and people once enjoyed.
 Psychological injury has also been done.

 Yet another has lost someone he has depended on for his whole life.
-A parent, a spouse, or a friend has passed on or simply left without saying goodbye.
+A parent, spouse, or friend has passed on or simply left without saying goodbye.
 It can feel like a part of who he is has died.

 All of these people are searching to understand the unfairness of it all – to answer the question “why me?” – and to foster the hope of finding a “new normal” in which one can be oneself again.